brentwalther/brentwalther.github.io/_posts/2020-06-13-personal-finance-automation-with-ledger.md

 If you want to skip the details, there are [scripts](#scripts) and [example files](#example-files) at the bottom.

+## Setup

+To try and follow follow this workflow, you'll need to get some of the software set up:

+1. To run [JCF](https://www.github.com/brentwalther/jcf), you need to install the build system [`bazel`](https://docs.bazel.build/versions/3.3.0/getting-started.html).
+2. Use git to clone [JCF](https://www.github.com/brentwalther/jcf).
+3. Either download a precompiled binary or build `ledger-cli` from source: [https://www.ledger-cli.org/download.html](https://www.ledger-cli.org/download.html)
+4. Download the [scripts](#scripts) the edit the [variables.sh](#variables) file with paths to your ledger files/executable.

 ## Download transaction CSVs {#download-csvs}

 Each month, I log in to my bank and credit card accounts and download all the transactions that occurred in the last month.
 I know that I could automate this even more using something like [Plaid](https://plaid.com/), but I'm a bit security paranoid so I still do it myself.
 I run my [balances](#check-balances) script to find the beginning date for each of the exports, and use the end date of the end of last month.
 I collect all these in a folder.

 ## Match transactions and convert to ledger format {#match-and-convert}

 Once I have all my CSV files with transactions from the accounts, I run them through my [JCF](https://www.github.com/brentwalther/jcf) tool to match them and then export them to a standalone ledger file.
 I do this for each CSV one at a time and export each to their own ledger file.
-The JCF tool requires that you inspect the CSV first and specify the date format and the column ordering.
+The [JCF](https://www.github.com/brentwalther/jcf) tool requires that you inspect the CSV first and specify the date format and the column ordering.
 Here's an example invocation of the tool:

 ```bash
 bazel run :csv_matcher -- \